hashicorp/nomad-openapi/generator/README.md

 to generate a test client that is used to validate the specification this package creates.

-Longer term efforts of generating configuration from AST parsing is underway, but this manual incarnation is both expedient and pragmatic in terms of supporting the community more immediately.

 ## Usage

 Run `go build` from this directory, then run `./generator path-to-output-file` to generate an OpenAPI specification.
-See the `openapi` command in the `GNUMakefile` at the root of this repository for an example.
+See the `openapi` command in the `Makefile` at the root of this repository for an example.
 To generate a new OpenAPI specification, you make also run `make openapi` from the root directory of the repository, and a new specification will be generated at the canonical location.